parallelvirtualcluster/pvc/docs/manuals/cli.md

 The PVC CLI client is built with Click, a Python framework for creating self-documenting CLI applications.
 It interfaces directly with the Zookeeper cluster to send and receive information about the cluster with no authentication.

 Use the `-h` option at any level of the `pvc` CLI command to receive help about the available commands and options.

+## Configuration

+The CLI client requires no configuration file.
+The only optional external environment variable is `PVC_ZOOKEEPER_HOST`, which accepts a Zookeeper connection string and replaces the argument `-z` to the CLI command.